Club Atlético Lanús

-Club Atlético Lanús ([ˈkluβ aˈtletiko laˈnus]) is an Argentine sports club from the Lanús district of Greater Buenos Aires.
+Club Atlético Lanús ([ˈkluβ aˈtletiko laˈnus]) is an Argentine sports club based in Lanús, a city of the Buenos Aires Province.
 Founded in 1915, the club's main sports are football and basketball.
 In both sports, Lanús plays in Argentina's top divisions: Primera División (football) and Liga Nacional de Básquet (basketball).
 Domestic football major titles won by the club include two Primera División championships, the Copa Bicentenario and one Supercopa Argentina.
 At international level, Lanús has won one Copa CONMEBOL, and one Copa Sudamericana.

+The so-called "Southern Classic" ("Clásico del Sur"), considered a modern classic in Argentine football, is contested against Banfield, and thanks to the good results of both in recent years it is also considered one of the most attractive clásicos of Primera División.

 Apart from football, Lanús hosts many other sports such as athletics, gymnastics, martial arts, handball, field hockey, roller skating, swimming, tennis, volleyball, and weightlifting.
 Besides, the club has a futsal team in Colombia that was founded in 2011.

 History

 Origins and foundation

 In 1854 Anacarsis Lanús arrived from France and acquired the lands where he would later establish the city of Lanús, one of the biggest suburbs of Greater Buenos Aires.
 Two institutions were named "Lanús" by that time.
 One of them was Lanús Athletic Club, which took part of the 1897 Argentine Primera División championship although the club then abandoned the tournament.
 The other club was Lanús United (predecessor of current Club Atlético Lanús) which participated in the Copa de Competencia, organised by dissident Federación Argentina de Football in 1913 and 1914.

 On 3 January 1915, a new club was established from the merging of two institutions, Lanús United (that was in a desperate financial situation) and Club El Progreso.
 Miguel Usaray was designed as president, the first in the history of the club.
 In an assemble held on 27 January 1915, the name "Club Atlético Lanús" was officially established.